Workspaces

-A workspace gives agents a persistent environment for storing files and executing commands.
+A Mastra workspace gives agents a persistent environment for storing files and executing commands.
 Agents use workspace tools to read and write files, run shell commands, and search indexed content.

 A workspace supports the following features:

-- Filesystem - File storage (read, write, list, delete)
+- Filesystem: File storage (read, write, list, delete)

-- Sandbox - Command execution (shell commands)
+- Sandbox: Command execution (shell commands)

-- Search - BM25, vector, or hybrid search over indexed content
+- Search: BM25, vector, or hybrid search over indexed content

-- Skills - Reusable instructions for agents
+- Skills: Reusable instructions for agents

-Creating a WorkspaceDirect link to Creating a Workspace
+Creating a workspaceDirect link to Creating a workspace

 import { Workspace, LocalFilesystem, LocalSandbox } from '@mastra/core/workspace';